santhosh7403/realword-app-leptos-axum-sqlite/README.md

 Before proceeding to clone, you may take a look on the [ screenshots here ](https://github.com/santhosh7403/realword-app-leptos-axum-sqlite/blob/main/App_Screenshots.md), that will give a quick good insight into this app and you can decide.

-There is a Postgres version of this (without full-text-search, for now) as well and you can [ find it here ](https://github.com/santhosh7403/realword-app-leptos-axum).
+There is a Postgres version of this (full-text-search had slight differences, though) as well and you can [ find it here ](https://github.com/santhosh7403/realword-app-leptos-axum).

 This app includes:<br/>
         Leptos<br/>